RaimundoDev/solChatJs/README.md

 # JS chat for solitary people
-### Just a small chat, where you can talk to yoursel how much you can!
+### Just a small chat, where you can talk to yourself how much you can!

-**v1**
+### V0.3

 ##### you can:
-- Send mesages
+- Send messages
-- Read mesages
+- Read messages

 ### To-Do List
+#### Future updates
 - Add configuration menu
+    - Chat personalization
+        - Background change(color/image)
+        - Font Style and font size
-- Local storage for your mesages
+- Local storage for your messages
 - Send images/Sounds